fabvalaaah/rlec/README.md

 # rlec

-Bitmap (bmp) file Run-Length Encoding (RLE) compression and decompression command line program, written in ANSI C for Linux (using `gcc`).
+Bitmap (bmp) file Run-Length Encoding (RLE) compression and decompression command line program, written in ANSI C for Linux.

 RLE is a bitmap native lossless compression algorithm.
 As a consequence, RLE bitmap files resulting from this program are supported by most of image viewers and if so, can be opened as is.